duckietown/book-devmanual-software/src/beginner/dtproject/index.md

 using the one above.
 For a list of predefined project templates, check out the [](project-templates)

-In the next sections of this chapter we will learn how to customize, build, and run our own DTProjects both locally and on a Duckietown robot.
+In the next sections of this chapter, we will learn how to customize, build, and run our own DTProjects both locally and on a Duckietown robot.